Cross-Layer Semantic Flow Reconstruction for Attack Detection in Agentic Systems: Experiment

 We systematically evaluate the effectiveness of Hierarchical Sensitive Entity Constraint Hints (HSEC) on the OWASP Top-10 dataset.
-As shown in Table~\ref{tab:mascope_sensitivity}, HSEC achieves significant improvements across both backbone models.
-For Gemini-3, the overall F1 score improves from 48.2\% to 75.7\%, an increase of 27.5\%.
-Precision and recall rise to 73.6\% and 77.9\%, respectively.
-Similarly, for GPT-5.2, the overall F1 score improves from 49.4\% to 76.8\%, an increase of 27.4\%.
-Precision and recall also increase to 75.7\% and 77.9\%, respectively.
-These results demonstrate that HSEC is highly effective in enhancing sensitive entity extraction.
+As shown in Table~\ref{tab:mascope_sensitivity}, HSEC improves the overall F1 score for both backbone models.
+For Gemini-3.6 Flash, F1 increases from 53.6\% to 62.2\% (+8.6 points), driven by a precision gain from 42.6\% to 72.5\%, while recall decreases from 72.1\% to 54.4\%.
+For GPT-5.6 Sol, F1 increases from 49.4\% to 60.6\% (+11.2 points); precision rises from 34.7\% to 62.5\%, whereas recall decreases from 85.3\% to 58.8\%.
+These results show that HSEC suppresses spurious entity predictions and improves the precision--recall balance despite adopting a more conservative extraction boundary.

-HSEC consistently improves extraction performance across various attack types, particularly in categories where baseline models perform poorly.
-For example, Gemini-3 achieves significant improvements in categories \ding{172}, \ding{174}, \ding{179}, and \ding{181}, with F1 scores rising substantially from a low baseline to a competitive level.
-This is because when the sensitive entity involves source code, baseline models tend to identify only fragmented snippets, whereas HSEC recognizes the code as a semantically complete logical block.
-We attribute these improvements to the unique strengths of HSEC in sensitive information extraction.
-HSEC places entity identification within hierarchical constraints and explicit risk contexts, guiding the model to operate within defined security boundaries.
-This mechanism effectively mitigates semantic ambiguity and cross-category confusion, thereby reducing the misclassification of generic entities as risky ones.
+The per-type results reveal a heterogeneous but interpretable trade-off.
+Gemini-3.6 Flash obtains its largest F1 gain on type \ding{174} (6.2\% to 25.0\%), while GPT-5.6 Sol improves most strongly on type \ding{178} (48.0\% to 83.3\%).
+HSEC also yields substantial gains for GPT-5.6 Sol on types \ding{175} and \ding{179}.
+Conversely, performance declines on several recall-sensitive categories, including types \ding{172}, \ding{176}, and \ding{180}, because the hierarchical constraints filter candidates more aggressively.
+Overall, HSEC reduces semantic ambiguity and cross-category confusion, producing large precision gains at the cost of lower recall.

+\textbf{Cross-Model Validation.} To examine whether the effectiveness of HSEC depends on a particular foundation model, we further evaluate Gemini-3.6 Flash, GPT-5.6 Sol, DeepSeek V4 Pro, and Qwen3.7 Max under the same dataset and evaluation protocol.

+As shown in Table~\ref{tab:cross_model_validation}, HSEC improves F1 across all evaluated foundation models, with gains ranging from 8.6 to 11.2 percentage points.
+Precision increases substantially for every model (+23.9 to +34.4 points), while recall decreases (-2.9 to -26.5 points).
+This consistent pattern indicates that HSEC acts as a model-agnostic precision-oriented constraint: it removes semantically ambiguous candidates and improves overall F1, but cannot recover relevant entities omitted by the underlying model and may filter borderline positives.